The 3D Mirage: Probing and Taming 3D Hallucinations: The 3D-Mirage Benchmark

 \subsection{Dataset: Curation and Properties}

 The creation of 3D-Mirage involved a three-stage pipeline:

-\textbf{Data Collection.} We first collected 468 real-world RGB images featuring \emph{natural} and \emph{street-art} 3D illusions across varied scenes.
+\textbf{Data Collection.} We first collected 468 real-world RGB images featuring \emph{painting} and \emph{street-art} 3D illusions across varied scenes.
 These include chalk anamorphoses, forced-perspective murals, and large-format advertisements that create a strong perceptual suggestion of 3D geometry on a 2D plane.
+Approximately 80\% of scenes are outdoor, 40\% lie on pedestrian walkways, 8\% are billboard/advertisement-like cases, 16\% span multiple support surfaces, and about 40\% contain real objects or people near or on top of the illusion.

-\textbf{Planar ROI Annotation.} After filtering, we manually annotated precise polygonal Region of Interest (ROI) masks for each illusion.
-If real objects are inside illusion, nested ROI(s) is used to mark and exclude them.
-These masks delineate regions that are \emph{planar in geometry} (e.g., a flat road or wall) yet \emph{suggest non-planarity in appearance}.
-This mask is the key component for our planarity-based evaluation.
+\textbf{ROI Annotation.} After filtering, we manually annotated precise polygonal Region of Interest (ROI) masks for each illusion.
+If real objects are inside illusion, nested ROIs are used to mark and exclude them.
+These masks delineate regions that are low-curvature support surfaces yet \emph{suggest 3D structure in appearance}.
+This mask is the key component for our geometry-based evaluation.

-\textbf{Context-Restricted Augmentation.} To emulate the limited FOV and partial occlusions common in autonomous driving, we generated up to four random crops for each sample.
-These crops are centered on the ROI and retain at least $40\%$ of the ROI diagonal, ensuring the illusion is present but the surrounding scene context is partially or fully absent.
+\textbf{Context-Variation Augmentation.} To emulate the limited FOV and partial occlusions common in autonomous driving, we generated four random crops for each sample.
+These crops are centered on the ROI, with the illusion ROI covering at least $40\%$ of each crop's area, ensuring the illusion is present but the surrounding scene context is partially or fully absent.

-\textbf{Statistics.} Each sample in the benchmark consists of the original high-resolution image, its planar ROI mask, and its associated context-restricted crops.
-The final dataset contains \textbf{1,872} images, all verified by human annotators.
+\textbf{Statistics.} Each benchmark instance consists of a full-context image, its illusion ROI mask(s), and one of its four associated context-varied crops.
+The final benchmark contains \textbf{1,872} full-crop instances, all annotated and verified by human annotators.
 The dataset is designed to provide a challenging test of model robustness.
 As shown in Fig.~\ref{fig:data_stats}, the illusion ROIs are a significant part of the image, covering an average of 49\% of the total area.
-The context-restricted crops are tighter, covering an average of 41\% of the original image.
+The context-varied crops are tighter, covering an average of 41\% of the original image.